Skip to content

 Below is the dialing logic when the same agents are assigned multiple campaigns.

-* If the campaigns have different priorities, the dialer first dials contacts in campaigns with higher priority and then campaigns with lower priority.
+• If the campaigns have different priorities, the dialer first dials contacts in campaigns with higher priority and then campaigns with lower priority.

-* If the campaigns have the same priority then it randomly selects contacts from the campaigns and assigns them to agents.
+• If the campaigns have the same priority then it randomly selects contacts from the campaigns and assigns them to agents.

 Preview Dialer

 A preview dialer is a dialing system used in outbound calling campaigns that provide agents with a call information preview.
-This allows agents to review recipient details, such as name, account history, etc., ensuring a more personalized and informed conversation.
+This lets agents to review recipient details, such as name, account history, etc., ensuring a more personalized and informed conversation.
 Unlike predictive dialers, preview dialers offer agents control over when to initiate the call, improving the quality of interactions.
 Preview dialers facilitate seamless access to customer data and efficient call management, making them ideal for campaigns requiring a personal touch.

 The dialer is designed to efficiently manage outbound calling campaigns by assigning call records to available agents, ensuring optimal agent utilization, and adhering to defined dialing rules and compliance standards.
-Below are the details on the dialer logic, agent assignment, call handling, and skip logic.
+Following are the details on the dialer logic, agent assignment, call handling, and skip logic.

 The dialer app reads the records in the list and assigns them to an available agent.
 The dialer checks agent availability in the queue to assign the record list for a campaign.
-The dialer prioritizes agents based on their idle time, ensuring the most idle agents are assigned records first.
+The dialer prioritizes agents based on their idle time, ensuring the most idle agents get assigned records first.

 To create a campaign when Preview Dialing Mode is selected: